shaloo/docs.arcana/docs/tutorials/code-samples/mobile/flutter-sample.md

 !!!
 Note

-      Refer to the [Auth Examples GitHub Repository](https://github.com/shaloo/sample-auth-flutter/) for the complete sample code for various types of Web3 apps.
+      Refer to the [Auth Examples GitHub Repository](https://github.com/shaloo/sample-auth-flutter/) for the complete Flutter app integration sample code.

 ## Integrate App

 Refer to the Flutter sample code in the repository mentioned earlier.
-In the  `src/index.js` file, the `AuthProvider` is imported and a new instance is created using the  **{{config.extra.arcana.app_address}}** assigned to the Flutter app during app registration.
+In the  `lib/main.dart` file, the `AuthProvider` is imported and a new instance is created using the  **{{config.extra.arcana.app_address}}** assigned to the Flutter app during app registration.

 ```js title="sample-auth-flutter/lib/main.dart" hl_lines="3-4 9 19-20 38"
 import 'dart:convert';